Harnessing the Power of Networking as a Therapist

 By increasing your network of connections, you can find new career opportunities, develop new interests, broaden your expertise, and take your private practice to exciting new heights.

-Not only can networking keep your “referral faucet” flowing, strengthening your network can also help you sleep better at night knowing that you have people to turn to in times of uncertainty and a reminder that you’re not alone
+Networking is a great way to keep your “referral faucet” flowing.
+Strengthening your network can help you sleep better knowing that you have people to turn to.
+In times of uncertainty it can be a reminder that you’re not alone

 Even if you’ve been a therapist for a while, you’ll want to expand and strengthen your network.
-By increasing your network of connections, you can find new career opportunities, develop new interests, broaden your expertise, and take your private practice to exciting new heights.
+Increasing your network can do more than find you new career opportunities.
+You can also find new interests, grow your expertise, and take your practice to new heights!

-Here are some simple yet highly effective therapist networking ideas to incorporate when growing your network.
+Here are some simple and effective therapist networking ideas you can incorporate.

 Stay in Front of People

-If you want to receive referrals from colleagues, you’ll want to position yourself to be “top of mind”.
-Remain engaged with your colleagues as well as other professionals from different disciplines.
+If you want to receive referrals from colleagues, you’ll want to be at “top of mind”.
+You can do this by being in front of them.
+You'll be fresh in their memory.
+You can network with professionals from different industries too, to expand your reach.

-There are numerous networking events, professional development seminars, and webinars where you can learn crucial clinical and business skills and begin to network.
+There are many networking events, professional development seminars, and webinars you can attend.
+At these, you'll learn clinical and business skills, while also networking.

-If you shrink away from these opportunities and stay hidden, you may be passing up a multitude of rich referral opportunities.
-I can think of many opportunities I’ve missed by neglecting to include local therapists, doctors, experts, and organizations in my networking efforts.
+If you shy away from all opportunities, you could be missing out on many rich referral sources.
+I can think of a lot of times I missed out by neglecting to include local therapists, doctors, experts and organizations with networking.

-You can also actively participate in multidisciplinary professional organizations; this makes you a trusted, go-to therapist for many different providers.
+You can also actively take part in multidisciplinary professional organizations.
+This makes you a trusted, go-to therapist for many different providers.

 Connect With Your Colleagues Online